 Many Greek, Roman, and Shakespearean tragedies aren’t appropriate for upper elementary students.
 The story of “Ajax” by Sophocles can be shown in class.
 This illustrated version, created by a high school student, is excellent.
 The summary of the story goes into enough detail for students to complete the ‘Tragedy Outline’ assignment found in the printable.

 - Julius Caesar

 - Breaking Bad (television series)

 Students create a staggered flip organizer that explains Booker’s plot “Tragedy.”
 The organizer also contains a page for students to list examples from literature or pop culture.
 Next students answer a ‘Digging Deeper” question.
-For this lesson, the question asks students about reason readers enjoy tragedies.
-Finally three outline pages provide practice.
+For this lesson, the question asks students about the reason readers enjoy tragedies.
+Finally, three outline pages provide practice.